wmitchell-cambria/API/src/test/resources/jmeter/Readme.md

 This test compares a Referral created via the API New System to a Baseline Referral from the CMS Legacy System

-The intent is that a referral created via the API New System should be identical to one with the same data created via the Legacy System.
+The intent is that a referral created via the API New System should be identical to one with the same data created via the Legacy System

+A baseline legacy sql is added to ci-seeds to provide a Baseline Referral to test against when this test is executed as part of Jenkins Continuous Integration

 ### Tests for individual resources